gkns/ansible-osx-setup/README.md

 This repository contains an Ansible configuration for setting up a Mac from scratch.
 It's primary purpose is setting up a new Mac from scratch, but I endeavor to also use it for adding new software as I go so that it remains up to date.
 At the moment it's being used for setting up M1 based Macs running MacOS Monterey.

 This is my (@gkns) version of the original scripts.
+My changes/customisations are:

+1. Added my applications.
+2. Install asdf through homebrew instead of git repo.
+3. Add my dotfile templates to dropbox and download them for the configuration
+4. Added a log (A simple tee) and made the ansible output verbose.
+5. Added instructions to test + dry-run changes.

 ## Getting Started